Differentiable Graph Module (DGM) for Graph Convolutional Networks

-In the subsequent sections, we describe our model and extensively evaluate it on applications from the domains of healthcare (disease prediction), brain imaging (gender and age prediction), computer graphics (3D point cloud segmentation), and computer vision (zero-shot learning).
-Our model shows significant improvement over baselines both in transductive and inductive settings and achieves state-of-the-art results.
+\begin{itemize} \item We propose an end-to-end pipeline for simultaneous learning of the downstream task, e.g node classification, along with an optimal underlying latent graph. \item We propose DGM with two sampling strategies, a continuous version that improves and generalizes our previously proposed method \cite{cosmo2020latent}, and a novel discrete version that can efficiently learn larger graphs. \item We show proof of concept experiments, on three benchmark graph datasets for node and graph classification. \item We provide extensive ablation studies for both our model and discrete sampling strategy.
+Our evaluation demonstrates applications from several domains, i.e. healthcare and brain imaging (disease and age prediction), computer graphics (3D point cloud segmentation), and computer vision (zero-shot learning).
+Our model shows significant improvement over baselines and achieves state-of-the-art results.